We're happy you've decided to make Pitt-Greensburg's residence halls your home away from home!

 Medical Accommodation Requests

-The Academic Village offers a unique living and learning experience to high achieving students with interests ranging from science and technology to arts, politics, history and foreign cultures.
+Academic Village: The Academic Village offers a unique living and learning experience to high achieving students with interests ranging from science and technology to arts, politics, history and foreign cultures.
 Interested students must complete the Academic Village Application, which can be accessed after completing the housing application while logged into their Pitt account.
-Click here for more information about the Academic Village.